 Smiling is one of the simplest ways to connect with another person.
-When appropriate smile at your interviewers and engage in some positivity.
+When appropriate, smile at your interviewers and engage in some positivity.
 This will make you appear more relaxed and approachable.
-Try to use humor and laughing to bridge connectivity with your interviewers.
+Try to use humour and laughing to bridge connectivity with your interviewers.
 If they make a joke, laugh with them, and demonstrate how attentive you are.

 Don’t touch your face

 Touching your face is associated with negative connotations.
-It suggests you’re dishonest and untrustworthy.
-Likewise, if you’re scratching your head, playing with hair or rubbing your neck you are suggesting you’re bored.
+It suggests you're dishonest and untrustworthy.
+Likewise, if you’re scratching your head, playing with hair or rubbing your neck, you suggest you're bored.

 Mirror body language

-Lastly, if you’re not sure how to compose yourself the best technique to rely on is mirroring your interviewer.
+Lastly, if you’re unsure how to compose yourself, the best technique to rely on is mirroring your interviewer.

 But be sure not to take this too far by copying every little movement and shift exactly.
 You don't want them to pick up on the fact you’re mirroring them.